Electro707/ee-parts-database/docs/database_spec.rst

 stock         INT                       YES         The number of parts in stock rev           VARCHAR                   YES         The project's revision sub_rev       VARCHAR                               The project's sub-revision project_name  VARCHAR                   YES         The project name related to this part.
-The project should match that of the Projects database (upcoming in Rev 0.2) comments      TEXT                                  Comments about the part
+The project should match that of the Projects database (upcoming in future rev) comments      TEXT                                  Comments about the part
 ============= ========================= =========== =======================================================